TdlogProjetGenAI/animalguessinggame/READMEforLAUNCHAPPandTRAINING.md

 #### in case of problem with database, remove folder migrations and dev.db in folder instance

-Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration
+Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration.

 ```bash
 flask db init